I’ve been playing with make-up for the better part of 4 decades, so didn’t think there was much left to master in my bag of beauty tricks.

 So in a desperate act of financial tomfoolery, I threw a beauty Hail Mary and scheduled a blow out and professional make-up application at Sharon Dorram.
 Gabriele is my regular go-to blow out guy for special occasions, but this was the first time I blindly paid someone a small fortune to freshen my face.

-Clearly no stranger to the landscape of New York City alpha moms, Jo-Anna looked me squarely and said, “Are you kidding?
+Clearly no stranger to the landscape of New York City moms, she looked me squarely and said, “Are you kidding?
 I can do that in 35”.

 Better yet, she taught this old dog some new tricks that changed my make-up life forever: